chromium/hstspreload.org/README.md

 This folder contains the source for `v2` of [hstspreload.appspot.com](https://hstspreload.appspot.com/).

-See the [`app-engine` branch](https://github.com/chromium/hstspreload.appspot.com/tree/app-engine) for the `v1` code currently running on https://hstspreload.appspot.com/
+See [github.com/chromium/hstspreload](https://github.com/chromium/hstspreload) for the core library that checks websites against the submission requirements.

 ## Disclaimer